Young Leaders Access Program 2020[cs_element_gap _id=”11″ ]

 - Adhere to Young Leaders Access Program graduation guidelines (to be provided upon acceptance to the program)

-- February 1, 2019: First round decisions sent out; short list candidates notified; second round application opens
+- April 24, 2020: First round decisions sent out; short list candidates notified

-- May 3, 2019: Confirmation of acceptance with visa interview date and deposit
+- June 3, 2020: Confirmation of acceptance and deposit

 The application must be filled out in English.
 All letters of recommendation and your resume need to be prepared in English.
 Any parts of the application that are not in English will not be read and the application will be considered incomplete.